-Consumers have begun to file pressure cooker lawsuits, claiming the common kitchen appliances can explode suddenly, causing severe burn injuries.
-A host of different manufacturers have been hit with allegations of selling defective and dangerous products – including Fagor America, the company behind Casa Essentials and Rapid Express pressure cookers.
+Consumers have begun to file product liability claims over alleged pressure cooker defects, saying the common kitchen appliances can explode suddenly, causing severe burn injuries.
+A host of different manufacturers have been hit with allegations of selling defective and dangerous products - including Fagor America, the company behind Casa Essentials and Rapid Express pressure cookers.

 Fagor America is a company based in Lyndhurst, New Jersey - the US wing of Spain's Fagor Group.
 The Fagor Group is "one of the world's largest manufacturers of household appliances," according to a Fox News report.